 However, the invention was still patented and that by James Graydon, a frequent inventor and patent applicant.
 Already in September 1893, he applied for a patent for an almost identical Ferris wheel in Great Britain (GB189318007A).
 Lack of novelty apparently went unnoticed by the examiners at the time.
 Graydon sold his rights to the British Walter Basset, a wealthy retired British naval officer, who installed the first Ferris wheel in Europe at London's Earls Court fairground in May 1895.
 From there, the fairground attraction began its worldwide journey of triumph and has become an indispensable part of the cityscapes of famous metropolises.

-The Patent & Standards Centre wishes your ideas a mind-blowing success!
+The Patent and Standards Centre wishes your ideas high flights of fancy!

 “From idea to product" – We provide tailor-made services for researchers, entrepreneurs, craftsmen, founders and independent inventors to protect your ideas.
 All services are also available online!

 History of the ferris wheel and William Somers

 We call it the ferris wheel but is it